dialog-semiconductor/BLE_SDK6_examples/IR_remote/readme.md

 			- 03 - Samsung
 			- 04 - Panasonic
 			- FF - Custom
 		- The following bytes are input parameters for each protocols.
-Most of them requires 2 bytes(address, command), while Pnanasonic protocol uses more bytes.
+Most of them require 2 bytes(address, command), while Panasonic protocol uses more bytes.
 The rule can be modified in the protocol function and the BLE write handler.
 		- Input with length less than 3 bytes or started with unhandled protocol value would not trigger any IR activity.
-		- For custom command, see next part for the explainations.
+		- For custom commands, see next part for the explanations.

 ### Adding protocols/Modify the driver

-Users are supposed to add custom protocols or modify the driver for their own needs.
+Users can add custom protocols or modify the driver for their own needs.
 Please refer to instruction below to understand how the encoding works.

 - Drivers and protocols

   - All IR encoding related code resides in src/user_driver/user_IR_driver.c and its header file.
-  - IR remote signals are essencially a sequence of 0 and 1s represented by on/off states of a pulsing IR light.
+  - IR remote signals are essentially a sequence of 0 and 1s represented by on/off states of a pulsing IR light.
 The pulse has a specific frequcency and duty cycle.
   - Function **ir_send_sequence** is the core function to generate IR signal out of given logic sequence based on timer0 and PWM functionalities.
 It has 4 input augments:
   	1. struct pwm_settings *freq*: Consits of 2 unsigned 16bit value, *pwm_high* and *pwm_low*.
 		- Signal carrier frequency can be calculated as $\frac{16M}{pwm_{high}+pwm_{low}+1}$.
 		- Signal carrier duty cycle can be calculated as $\frac{pwm_{high}}{pwm_{high}+pwm_{low}+1}$.
 		- For example, PWM setting of {138,280} results signal carrier of ~38KHz, and a duty cycle of ~33%.
 		- Common carrier frequecy settings (38KHz and 36KHz) are pre-defined, feel free to use or modify the value as own preference.
-	2. uint16_t *width*: The duration in 16M XTAL tick for the smallest signal block of a given protocol.
+	2. uint16_t *width*: The duration in 16M XTAL ticks for the smallest signal block of a given protocol.
 		- Duration of a signal "block" can be calculated as $\frac{width}{16M}$.
 		- The actual duration may be slightly different from theoretical calculation.
-Feel free to talor the value with help of a logic anylizer.
+Feel free to tailor the value with help of a logic anylizer.
 	3. uint8_t *length*: The number of the signal "blocks"
-	4. uint8_t* *sequence*: Pointer to the start of signal sequence.
+	4. uint8_t* *sequence*: Pointer to the start of the signal sequence.
-		- Signal sequence will be processed bit wise, from start byte to following bytes, from MSB to LSB in each byte.
+		- The signal sequence will be processed byte wise, starting with the start byte, from MSB to LSB in each byte.
 		- Each byte represents 8 signal "blocks", where the total number of "blocks" to be send is defined by the *length* augment
-  - Function **user_XXX_send** are used for preparing the signal sequence to be send from given address and command value, where XXX represents an IR remote protocol.
+  - The  **user_XXX_send** functions are used to prepare the signal sequence to be send based on the given address and command value, where XXX represents an IR remote protocol.
-	- Users can add new protocols by implementing own functions.
-The unique rules of the protocols should be implemented to convert commands into signal sequence, the carrier frequencey and signal block width should also be properly calculated for the protocol.
+	- Users can add new protocols by implementing their own functions.
+The unique rules of the protocols should be implemented to convert commands into signal sequences, the carrier frequencey and signal block width should also be properly calculated for the protocol.
   - Example:

 	For the "power on" command of ZTE IPTV box, it uses NEC protocol with device address 0x00, command 0x02.